Stability and instability of Navier boundary layers: Abstract

 \section{Abstract}

 We study the inviscid limit problem for the incompressible Navier-Stokes equation on a half-plane with a Navier boundary condition depending on the viscosity.
 On one hand, we prove the $L^{2}$ convergence of Leray solutions to the solution of the Euler equation.
-On the other hand, we show the nonlinear instability of WKB expansions in the stronger $L^{\infty}$ and $\dot{H}^{s}$ ($s>1$) norms.
+On the other hand, we show the nonlinear instability of some WKB expansions in the stronger $L^{\infty}$ and $\dot{H}^{s}$ ($s>1$) norms.
+These results are not contradictory, and in the periodic setting, we provide an example for which both phenomena occur simultaneously.